Advaith3600/seamless-admin/README.md

 1. The route name.
 This is the route name that you have defined in your routes file.
 Note: This is not url itself but instead the name of the route.
 2. Alias for the route.
 This is the name that will be displayed in the sidebar of the admin page.
-3. An optional callable.
-This callable is optional and it determines whether the route should be shown in the sidebar.
-   This is useful when you have to hide the page for certain users.
+3. An optional array which consists of
+   - `isAllowed`: Whether the route is visible to the current user
+   - `icon`: Icon to be displayed in the sidebar.
+We use [feathericons](https://feathericons.com)
+   - `group`: Group in sidebar to which the custom route should be added.

 To fully utilize the custom page, extend the layout `seamless::layout` in your blade file.
 Exmaple: